Swiatek beats Vekic to claim San Diego Open title

 "We felt the intensity for sure.
 At the end I wanted to be the one who played the last ball in."

-Swiatek broke Croatia's Vekic, who has moved up to number 47 in the world rankings, in the sixth game and held twice to capture the first set.
+Swiatek broke Croatia's Vekic in the sixth game and held twice to capture the first set.

 Vekic, who will move up to 47 in the world rankings, broke her rival via a cross-court forehand to take 4-2 lead in the second before she held her serve twice to level.